indeedeng/iwf/CONTRIBUTING.md

 1. Check out the idl submodule by running the command: `git submodule update --init --recursive`
 2. Run the command `git submodule update --remote --merge` to update IDL to the latest commit
 3. Run `make idl-code-gen` to refresh the generated code.
-The command requires to have `openapi-generator` CLI.See the [openapi-generator doc](https://openapi-generator.tech/docs/installation/) for how to install it.
-And you may also need to upgrade it to the latest if it's older than what we are currently using.

 # How to run server or integration test